 The formal conferral of degrees takes place at an annual Convocation ceremony.
-UCW's Convocation ceremony is usually held in summer.
+As of 2013, UCW's Convocation ceremony will be held in summer.
 The date will be announced well in advance.

 To qualify as candidates for graduation in the annual Convocation, students must meet the Academic requirements, have no outstanding fees owing, or have any obligations such as outstanding library loans.